Signs You're Not the Best Candidate for Dog Ownership

 You don’t have the extra income for food and treats

 Quality food and healthy treats ensure your dog has the best life.
 And higher-quality food does cost more.
-You want to feed your doggo food that will enhance their quality of life.
+You want to feed your doggo healthy raw or dried dog food that will enhance their quality of life.
 Price a number of healthy choices and see what it will cost you to feed your dog each month.
 Add to that, the cost of two or three healthy treats.
 You don’t want to put yourself in the position of buying food for your doggo or paying for electricity.

 Vet bills could be a problem